inferadb/control/docs/getting-started.md

 # Getting Started

-This tutorial walks you through setting up and using the InferaDB Management API from scratch.
+This tutorial walks you through setting up and using InferaDB Control from scratch.

 ## Prerequisites